firogh/notes/life.md

 06:45 Getting up. 晨光熹微!
 07:00 Words, collections, idioms.
 09:00 Listen English in subway and during work.
-12:00 English words and learn how to express in some topic.
+12:00
 18:00 Listen English grammar on subway home
 	Computer science topic with in my architecture
-20:45 English pronunciation, phonetic.
+20:30 English pronunciation, phonetic.
 21:15 English writing and speaking.
 21:45 Physical exercises 30 ~ 45 minutes.
 22:30 Wash face & Have a shower.